Matt preps a battlemap as the party makes it's way through the Petrified Forest to Tonak's Grave

 Keith Anctil

-Keith has been involved in the Maine improv scene for the last 15 years or so.
+Keith Anctil has been involved in the Maine improv scene for the last 20 years or so.
+He has performed with The Escapists, Acorn Studios, Stranger Than Fiction, F.P.I (Freeport Players Improv) and was a founding member of The Improvised Puppet Project.
 He has taught improv workshops across New England.
-He has been hanging around on and off stage at The Theater Project for about 20 years.
-When not performing, teaching, designing or directing, Keith can be found running, kayaking, fishing or gardening, Keith loves to laugh.
-Laughing is his favorite.
+He has been hanging around on and off stage at The Theater Project for about 25 years.

 Matt Drewette-Card